blacklanternsecurity/bbot/docs/scanning/index.md

 <video controls="" autoplay="" name="media"><source src="https://github-production-user-asset-6210df.s3.amazonaws.com/20261699/245941416-ebf2a81e-7530-4a9e-922d-4e62eb949f35.mp4" type="video/mp4"></video>

-Scan visualization courtesy of [VivaGraphJS](https://github.com/blacklanternsecurity/bbot-vivagraphjs)
+*A BBOT scan in real-time - visualization courtesy of [VivaGraphJS](https://github.com/blacklanternsecurity/bbot-vivagraphjs)*

 ## Targets (`-t`)

-Targets determine what's in-scope, and seed a scan with initial data.
+Targets declare what's in-scope, and seed a scan with initial data.
 BBOT accepts an unlimited number of targets.
 They can be any of the following:

 - `DNS_NAME` (`evilcorp.com`)
 - `IP_ADDRESS` (`1.2.3.4`)